fmi-faim/ipa-project-template/docs/source/ipa_structure.md

 : Install the necessary tools (e.g. Fiji) into this directory.
 Do not forget to document which version of the tool you are using and how to install it.
 The contents of this sub-directory are ignored by git and not versioned.

 `env-yamls`
-: Use this directory to save `envrionment.yaml` files.
-By default we provide a basic environment file, which contains a set of packages to get you started with IPA in Python.
+: Use this directory to save [environment files](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-file-manually).
+By default we provide a basic environment file (e.g. `demo-project-env.yaml`), which contains a set of packages to get you started with IPA in Python.

 ## scratchpad
 This is your playground.